tomelam/learn-dojo-building/README.md

 ```npm install -g @dojo/cli-create-app
 dojo create [app] --name <appName>
 ```

+Each of the five scripts in the current difrectory checks its prerequisite setup and, the setup has been done, executes a command from the "Dojo Building Guide" or notifies the user about the setup:

-`check-tools.sh` in the current project checks whether Node, `@dojo/cli-create-app`, and typescript have been installed so that they can be used in the project.
+1. `check-tools.sh` in the current project checks whether Node, `@dojo/cli-create-app`, and typescript have been installed so that they can be used in the project.

-The current project was initialized using the command `dojo create app --name learn-dojo-building`
+2. `build.sh` initializes the current project using the command `dojo create app --name learn-dojo-building`.

-This runs without error after the tools have been set up.
+3. `build-dist.sh` creates an application bundle and outputs the results to the `output/dist` directory.

+4. `serve-and-watch.sh` starts a web server on port 9999 and makes Dojo's build tool rebuild the application whenever when its source files  change.

+5. `test.sh` runs the application's unit and functional tests.